ckormanyos/real-time-cpp/examples/chapter02_03/readme.md

 # Example chapter02_03
-# The LED program with cooperative multitasking scheduler
+# The LED program with timing

 This example implements the LED program (with timing) for the target with the 8-bit microcontroller.